Buying a Topographical Survey: Everything You Need to Know

 - Mitigate the risk posed by natural features like streams, slopes, and soil

-- Uncover unseen hazards like the buried foundations of old buildings
+- Uncover unseen hazards like the buried foundations of existing buildings

-- Discover features that could indicate a need for further surveys to get through planning
+- Discover natural topographic features that could indicate a need for further surveys to get through planning

 Speaking of risk…